smartcomputerlab/RVLabs.programming.and.modeling/README.md

  <img alt="YOUR-ALT-TEXT" src="images/RVLabs.logo.drawio.png">
 </picture>

-# Lab 1 and 2 RISC-V programming
+# PLabs RISC-V programming
-This repository contains the preparations for RISC-V labs.
-The first three labs deal with **assembly level programming**.
+This repository contains the preparations for RISC-V labs (PLabs and DLabs) The first three labs deal with **assembly level programming**.
 We start in **Lab1** with simple arithmetical examples, and we continue with **Lab2**  to cover simple system and network oriented examples.
 ## Hardware